singh-man/books/crackingTheCoding/17_hard.md

 00010	00110	01010
 -----	00111	01011
 ```
-Removing the number above creates an imbalance of 1s and Os in the least significant bit, which we'll call LSB₁.
-In a list of numbers from Oto n, we would expect there to be the same number of Os as 1 s (if n is odd), or an additional O if n is even.
+Removing the number above creates an imbalance of 1s and 0s in the least significant bit, which we'll call LSB₁.
+In a list of numbers from 0 to n, we would expect there to be the same number of 0s as 1s (if n is odd), or an additional 0 if n is even.
 That is:

 	if n %  2 == 1 then  count(0s)  =  count(1s)
 	if n %  2 == 0 then  count(0s)  =  1 + count(1s)

 Note that this means that count(0s) is always greater than or equal to count (1s).

-When we remove  a valuevfrom the  list, we'll know immediately  ifvis even or odd just by looking at the least significant bits of all the other  values in the list.
+When we remove  a valuevfrom the  list, we'll know immediately if v is even or odd just by looking at the least significant bits of all the other  values in the list.

 ![](media/17_04_1.JPG)